The Best Inland Marine Insurance Companies for 2026

 In addition to the examples above, inland marine policies typically will not cover items like money and securities or contraband.
 Insurers may also require you to purchase specific types of coverage or higher levels of coverage for some types of property, so you should check with your insurer to be sure you have adequate coverage for your needs.

 Inland marine insurance is commonly written as an all-risks policy instead of named perils, but regardless of which type of coverage you have, there will be many types of incidents that insurers decline to cover because it is difficult for them to accurately predict the risk level.
-Exclusions that fall under this category may include damage or loss from flood, earthquake, acts of employee dishonesty, war, government seizure of property, nuclear hazard, and mysterious disappearances.
+Exclusions that fall under this category typically include acts of employee dishonesty, war, government seizure of property, and nuclear hazard.
+However, unlike standard property policies, many inland marine policies—particularly all-risk or Difference in Conditions (DIC) forms—are frequently used specifically to provide coverage for flood and earthquake damage, and may also include protection for mysterious disappearances.
 You should review your policy for a full list of exclusions.

 Inland Marine Insurance Requirements

-Like most other forms of property insurance, inland marine insurance is generally not required but is advisable to hold in most cases.
+Unlike auto liability or workers’ comp, inland marine insurance is rarely mandated by state law.
+However, for commercial and public works projects, project owners and general contractors frequently require subcontractors to carry equipment and installation floaters—often submitting proof of coverage alongside their surety bonds before stepping foot on the job site.
 Businesses often cannot avoid having to move inventory or equipment around, especially in industries like construction or fine arts.
 This means that businesses who want to protect their assets typically elect to maintain their own forms of inland marine coverage, seek out shipping and logistics partners who carry coverage that will protect their property while in another business’s care, or both.

-One exception is motor carriers, who must maintain cargo insurance and have a policy on file with the Federal Motor Carrier Safety Administration if they carry household goods.
-The FMCSA used to require cargo insurance for all motor carriers, but ended that requirement in 2011.
+One exception is motor carriers and freight forwarders who carry household goods; these businesses must maintain cargo insurance and have evidence of coverage on file with the Federal Motor Carrier Safety Administration.
+The FMCSA used to require cargo insurance for all for-hire common carriers and freight forwarders, but ended that requirement for those transporting general property in 2011.
 And in addition to the FMCSA’s policies, many states also carry their own requirements for carriers to maintain cargo insurance.
-However, many other types of businesses will not contract with a carrier who does not maintain a cargo insurance policy because the financial risks of damage to a shipment are higher, so even carriers who may not be subject to state or federal requirements may want to obtain motor carrier coverage regardless.
+However, many other types of businesses will not contract with a carrier who does not maintain a cargo insurance policy because the financial risks of damage to a shipment are higher, so even carriers who may not be subject to state or federal requirements may want to obtain motor truck cargo insurance regardless.

 Considerations for Certain Businesses